rokath/trice/docs/TriceUserGuide.md

 - Workaround: Use `trice update` in such a rare case but better avoid any unescaped singe double quote inside comments.

 (See also [issue #427](https://github.com/rokath/trice/issues/427))

+####  2.6.2. <a name='No_trice_macrosinheaderfiles'></a>No _trice_ macros in header files

+- There is nothing wrong, when putting _trice_ macros into header files.
+- But: When you use `trice insert` as pre-build command and `trice clean` as post build command, those heder files get touched on each build and therefore all source code files including them will be re-translated every time.
+- For efficiency avoid that.

+####  2.6.3. <a name='No_trice_macrosinsideothermacros'></a>No _trice_ macros inside other macros

+- There is nothing wrong, when putting _trice_ macros into other macros.
+- But: When running the self made macro, the location information of the inner _trice_ macro will point to the self made macro definition and not to its execution location.

 <p align="right">(<a href="#top">back to top</a>)</p>